 What “lifesaving” courses are available for the community?

 Community Health includes CPR and Respond to Trauma training.
 These courses are essential for each member of the community because heart disease and trauma are the leading causes of death in the U.S. and training increases the chance of survival.
 While participating in these skills-based courses, you will learn potentially life-saving systems until the ambulance arrives.

 How can a business offer CEU’s for in-service training?

 Simply contact the GCSC Healthcare CE Coordinator to determine if your training qualifies for CEU’s.
 Approval is contingent on FL statutes and completion of the application process.
 Once approved, the course is registered with the CE Broker, which routes to the FL Boards.
 GCSC provides sign-in rosters and evaluation forms to collect feedback.
 After the training, GCSC issues certificates for all participants.
 Licensed healthcare providers are automatically reported to the CE Broker.

 Decrease your expenses and offer quality training locally.
-Secure your own trainer and collaborate with GCSC Corporate College for professional development and CEU’s.
+Secure your own trainer and collaborate with GCSC Continuing Education for professional development and CEU’s.

 Processing a CEU application for a business will require 45 days prior to offering the scheduled training.

 When can I expect to receive my certificate of completion?

 When is my license reported to the CE Broker?